 The learned AR for the claimant on the other hand argued on the legislative intention behind incorporation of sec 11A of the Act.
-By placing reliance in the case of ML Singlavs Punjab National Bank, AIR 2018 SC 4668, submitted that in the said judgment the Hon'ble SC have held that even if the issue relating to the fairness of the inquiry is decided in favour of the employer, even then the Tribunal has to consider if the punishment commensurate the charge.
+By placing reliance in the case of ML Singlavs Punjab National Bank,AIR 2018 SC 4668, submitted that in the said judgment the Hon'ble SC have held that even if the issue relating to the fairness of the inquiry is decided in favour of the employer, even then the Tribunal has to consider if the punishment commensurate the charge.

 In this case the evidence adduced before this Tribunal reveals that the alleged occurrence is about mis appropriation of the money of the customers.
 The same has deeply impacted the reputation of the Bank and it's business.
 The conduct of the claimant as stated by the Management led to loss of confidence of the employer.
 In such a situation the imposition of punishment appears to be proportionate and commensurate the charge.
-It can not be held as a harsh punishment.
+It can not be held as a harsh punishment as the claimant at the time of removal from service was allowed all superannuation benefits.
 Hence ordered.